 Help a Loved One Get Help

 If your family member is ready to make a change, he or she may not know how to get started.
 Handling logistics can sometimes be the most important way for you to contribute to their sobriety.
-You might do some research to explore detox and rehab options in your area, or you could learn more about your loved one’s health insurance policy coverage.
-Sometimes, helping is as simple as driving them to a detox center.
+You might do some research to explore rehab options in your area, or you could learn more about your loved one’s health insurance policy coverage.
+Sometimes, helping is as simple as driving them to an addiction treatment center.

 Take Care of Yourself

 As you research how to help an alcoholic family member, don’t forget to take care of yourself.
 Family members can also experience a lot of stress, and you need to make sure that you’re equipped to handle it.
 Taking time for self-care, therapy, or just time on your own can help your own health and end up helping the whole family in the long run.

 Finding the Right Recovery Program For a Loved One

 Once you and your loved one are on board and ready to explore recovery options, it is time to find the best alcohol addiction treatment program.
 Sunflower Wellness Retreat in Kansas is a top option that delivers comprehensive, holistic care.
 Clients can expect all of the following as they work toward sobriety: